About the Researcher

 • Alumni Advisor, Sigma Kappa Sorority

-Her current research, the Tall Poppy Theory of Strategic Execution, was developed through mixed-methods research with women across six countries and multiple professional sectors.
+Her current research, the Tall Poppy Theoryā„¢, was developed through a two-year mixed-methods study of 76 women across six countries and multiple professional sectors.
 The study has been accepted for presentation at the IAWBH 2026 Conference in Canberra, Australia, following peer review.

 The Question That Started Everything